 - The SENC data path must be set before attempting to read ENC content.

 - SENC files are device- and version-specific.
 These files should not be exposed to users, backed up, or shared between devices.
-The SENC format is internal to Runtime and may change between versions.
+The SENC format is internal to ArcGIS Runtime and may change between versions of ArcGIS Runtime.
+Therefore, SENC files created by an app built with one version of ArcGIS Runtime are not guaranteed to work with apps built with another version of ArcGIS Runtime, even on the same device.
 On iOS, consider setting the SENC path to a subdirectory of the documents directory that is excluded from iCloud and iTunes backup.
 See Apple Technical Q&A QA1719 for more information about excluding iOS directories from backup.

 - Because the initial load of an ENC cell (before the SENC files have been generated) can take some time to complete, consider pre-loading them to ensure availability before depending on them for navigation.